ecmwf/metview-python/docs/api/odb_toc.rst

 ODB functions
 ===============
-This is the list of all functions related to :class:`Odb` data.
+This is the list of all the functions related to :class:`Odb` data.

 .. list-table::
     :widths: 20 80